-

 Why did Iran and the US suddenly agree to a two-week ceasefire?

-On April 7, 2026, just hours before President Donald Trump’s deadline, the United States and Iran reached a dramatic two-week ceasefire agreement.
-Iran committed to reopening the Strait of Hormuz — the critical chokepoint through which roughly 20% of the world’s oil supply passes — while the US and Israel agreed to halt attacks on
+Last Updated on 14/04/2026 by TodayWhy Editorial On April 7, 2026, just hours before President Donald Trump’s deadline, the United States and Iran reached a dramatic two-week ceasefire agreement.
+Iran committed to reopening the Strait of Hormuz — the critical chokepoint through which roughly 20% of the world’s oil supply passes — while the US

 We are ready for any questions